alvamind/prisma-abstraction-alvamind/README.md

 ## 🛡️ Battle-Tested Reliability

-We take testing seriously.
-Our comprehensive test suite covers everything from basic CRUD to complex edge cases.
-Here's what we test:
+We're serious about tests.
+We've got a ton of 'em, from basic stuff to weird edge cases.
+Here's the breakdown:

 ### 🎯 Core Functionality Coverage
 ```